microsoft/factored-segmenter/README.md

 #### Representation of Space Between Tokens

 If you are familiar with SentencePiece, you will notice that the tuples above do not directly encode whether there is a space before or after the word.
 Instead, it is encoded as factors whether a token is at the _boundary_ (beginning/end) of a word.
 For single-word tokens, both flags are true.
 Most of the time, a word boundary implies a spaces, but not always.
-For example, a word in quotation marks would not be enclosed in spaces; rather the quotation marks would.
+For example, a word in quotation marks would not be enclosed in spaces; rather, the quotation marks would.
 For example, the sequence "Hydroxychloroquine works" would be encoded as:
 ```
 HYDRO|ci|wb|wen XY|cn|wbn|wen CHLOROQUINE|cn|wbn|we WORKS|cn|wb|we
 ```
 without explicit factors for spaces; rather, the space between "hydroxychloroquine" and "works" is implied by the word-boundary factors.

 Hence, words do not carry factors determining space directly.
 Rather, spacing-related factors are carried by _punctuation marks_.
-By default, there is always a space at word boundaries, but punctuation carries factors stating whether a space surrounding the punctuation should rather be _elided_, whether the punctuation should be "glued" to the surrounding token(s).
+By default, there is always a space at word boundaries, but punctuation carries factors stating whether a space surrounding the punctuation should rather be _elided_, whether the punctuation should be _glued_ to the surrounding token(s).
 For example, in the sentence "Hydroxychloroquine works!", the sentence-final exclamation point is glued to the word to the left, and would be represented by the following factor tuple:
 ```
 {
     lemma = "!",